javiereguiluz/Cupon/README.md

   2. `git clone git@github.com:javiereguiluz/Cupon.git cupon`
   3. `cd cupon`
   4. `php bin/vendors install`
-  5. `chmod -R 777 app/cache app/logs`
+  5. `chmod -R 777 app/cache app/logs` (read [Setting up Permissions](http://symfony.com/doc/2.0/book/installation.html#configuration-and-setup) for a more elegant way to do this)
-  5. Configure your web server
+  6. Configure your web server
+  7. Ensure that APC is installed and configured (it's used on the production environment)

 ## How to use ##